dkrolikowski/tull_coude_reduction/docs/source/page_echelle_trace.rst

 The pink points are the data-found trace points and the lines are the polynomial fits to them.
 The red solid lines denote orders that have good trace fits and the dashed teal lines denote bad orders whose trace fits have been replaced with coefficients from the "hyper-fit" to the coefficients vs. order.
 The bad order near the top of the image, a result of the "picket fence", highlights how the vetting of the trace fits is necessary to provide a good order trace.

 :purple:`Diagnostic plot:` a plot similar to the above figure -- showing the trace data, fits, and flat field -- is output to the ``trace`` subdirectory, but with multiple pages like the diagnostic plot for the initial found and fit traces to show the full detector and zoom-ins of the top and bottom half.
-Generated with the :py:func:`plot_trace_on_image <trace_echelle.plot_trace_on_image>` function.
+Generated with the :py:func:`plot_trace_on_image <modules.trace_echelle.plot_trace_on_image>` function.

 Trace FITS file structure
 -------------------------